 order to qualify for full reimbursement under this Section.
 If the

-attending physician for such a child has certified that the child should
+attending physician, physician assistant, or advanced practice registered nurse for such a child has certified that the child should

 not receive as many as 5 hours of instruction in a school week, however,